-The Graduate School of Social Work offers the Master of Social Work degree that is designed to prepare students for the competent practice of globally focused, family centered social work.
-Consistent with the mission of Dominican University, the graduate level social work program seeks to educate students for service to individuals, families, groups, communities and the profession.
-Students can choose to complete the MSW at the River Forest, Illinois or Grayslake, Illinois campus.
+Dominican University’s Master of Social Work (MSW) program prepares students for the competent practice of globally focused, family-centered social work.
+Consistent with the mission of Dominican University, the graduate-level social work program seeks to educate students for service to individuals, families, groups, communities and the profession.

-The family centered component of our program focuses on the nature of families in terms of culture, community, the life cycle and the components and dynamics of family systems.
+Our program also focuses on the nature of families in terms of culture, community, the life cycle and the components and dynamics of family systems.